The term “biome” refers to the various types of land. Desert, woodland, grassland, and tundra are the four divisions of these.

 Coal, water, and petroleum are abundant throughout the land and are used to produce electricity.
 Building factories and industries is necessary to carry out the production process.
 Land is of enormous value to mankind.

-Generally flat territory is referred to as “plain land.”
+Generally, flat territory is referred to as “plain land”.
 One of the main types of terrain on Earth are the plains.
-More than one-third of the world’s land surface is covered by them.
-There are plains on every continent.
+More than one-third of the world’s land surface is covered by Plain lands.